 What to See?

 Corea is only about 7 miles (11.3 km) from the entrance to the Schoodic Peninsula section of Acadia National Park and only about 4.5 miles (7.2 km) from the park's exit.
 If you find yourself in the area, especially if in Prospect Harbor (viewing the lighthouse perhaps) which is on the Schoodic Scenic Byway, set aside a few minutes to drive over to Corea.
-You will likely discover many great photographic opportunities including the delightful Cranberry Point which is a short distance to the South of Corea Harbor.
+You will likely discover some nice photographic opportunities of lobster boats, lobster traps and other aspects of a working fishing harbor.
 View the Schoodic map to see the location in relation to Acadia National Park.